The BerkelBike Pro

 Photo: BerkelBike PRO (Left) en BerkelBike Connect (Right).

 The BerkelBike Connect

-The Connect has been developed for use in combination with your wheelchair.
-The greatest advantage is that you don’t have to transfer from your wheelchair to the bike.
+The BerkelBike Connect has been developed to attach to a wheelchair so that the user does not have to transfer to the bike.
 This renders the Connect especially convenient for social and daily activities such as shopping, visiting friends and taking a ride in the park.

 TRANSFORMING YOUR BERKELBIKE